Will LedPointe replace Pointe?

 Colors, colors.

-Comparison of gobo dials.
+Comparison of gobo wheels.

 Prisms